Nuisance Animals

 Next steps

-1. You'll receive an acknowledgement with your request number.
+1. You will receive an acknowledgement with your request number

 2. City of Newcastle will investigate the issue to ensure the animal is being kept in accordance with any guiding legislation.